 Helpful Items to Invest In

-The TPLO recovery timeline spans approximately 8-12 weeks, which is difficult for you and your dog.
+Your dog shouldn’t put much weight on their injured leg for the first few days or weeks of their recovery.
+Investing in a quality dog harness to allow you to lift up the entire weight of your dog will help tremendously.
+Some harnesses fit around your hip to allow you to lift up your dog without putting your own body under significant strain.
+The TPLO recovery timeline spans several weeks, which is as difficult for your dog as it is for you.
 Be sure to give them some items they can enjoy throughout the recovery.
 Things like a Kong or other items will keep them busy and keep their mind off of their immobility.
 You know your dog more than anyone, so give them what they enjoy to help ease the pain a bit.

-Items like E-collars, slings, comfortable beds and crates can be invaluable to the chances of a successful outcome.
+Giving your dog the best care possible during and after their TPLO surgery costs money.
+The TPLO surgery cost alone could be around $5,000, not including the items you need to purchase for your home recovery area.
+Of course, pet insurance can help offset a significant amount of the cost.
+But it’s important to be prepared for the TPLO surgery cost so you don’t have to deal with a financial burden while helping your dog recover.
 TPLO Info is here to help pet owners learn as much as possible about TPLO surgery and how it impacts dogs.
 Every dog is different in how they react to the surgery and recovery, but when you follow the TPLO recovery guide provided by your vet, you and your dog will have a much better experience.
-To learn more about your dog’s recovery visit our other post on what to expect after your dog’s TPLO surgery.